 This shop has been compensated by Collective Bias, Inc. and its advertiser.
 All opinions are mine alone. #UltimateLitter #CollectiveBias

 March marks Chloe’s adoption anniversary.
 We brought our first cat home in 2009.
 We’d gone to “just look” at the cats during an adoption weekend and somehow this tortie captured the heart of my husband.
-Within the first week, it was clear she was my cat.

 Tips for keeping kitty comfortable while introducing new baby: